 Trace Elements in Magnesium for Horses

 Trace elements are tiny quantities of impurities present in minerals, you could call them the ‘hidden’ amounts of minerals you don’t want like iron.
 You find out the levels of trace mineral impurity in products by looking at the Certificate of Analysis.
 Because the levels are so low the quantities of trace elements present are often quoted in parts per million or ppm.

 One part per million (1ppm) is literally 1 divided by a million that is 1/1000000.
 We can express this number as a percentage by multiplying by 100 so as a percentage 1ppm = 0.0001%.
-This may seem so small to be meaningless but in the mineral world this level of detail really matters.
-For example I may purchase some magnesium oxide that is described as having a purity of 99.9% containing 60.3% elemental magnesium, perfect you may say!
+This may seem so small to be meaningless but in the mineral world, this level of detail really matters.
+For example, I may purchase some magnesium oxide that is described as having a purity of 99.9% containing 60.3% elemental magnesium, perfect you may say!
 But let’s look again and ask ourselves what is the remaining 0.1% of impurities in that magnesium?
-If it were iron for example 0.1% is equivalent to 1000ppm that is 25 times more iron than we have in our balancer products.
+If it were iron for example 0.1% is equivalent to 1000ppm which is 25 times more iron than we have in our balancer products.

 When you are buying any supplement for your horse whether it be a single mineral or a mix as a supplement or a premix added to a concentrate feed it is worth considering impurity content.
-You might just be feeding something which has a high level of impurity and particularly where iron is concerned adds to your horses burden.
+You might just be feeding something which has a high level of impurity and particularly where iron is concerned adds to your horse’s burden.